Current Members

 • BSc – Plant Science (University of Melbourne, 2019)

+My PhD project aims to improve soybean as a source of dietary Fe through the investigation and manipulation of nicotianamine (NA) and other compounds that are important for iron nutrition in plants.
 I am keen to develop more sustainable food production systems for the rapidly growing human population.
 I believe new biotechnological tools will be key drivers for the production of higher-yielding crops.
-My research project involves molecular and glasshouse characterization of genome-edited rice plants that may display enhanced abiotic stress tolerance and/or yield.

 ltarrysmith@student.unimelb.edu.au